uptane/deployment-considerations/repositories.md

 ## Secure Source of Time

-Uptane repositories need access to a secure source of time.
+ECUs need access to a secure source of time.
 If an ECU does not have a secure clock, we recommend the use of a Time Server for time attestations.
 This section describes how a Time Server can be used in an Uptane implementation.

 ### Time server

-The Time Server exists to inform vehicles about the current time in a cryptographically secure way, since many ECUs in a vehicle will not have a reliable source of time.
-It receives lists of tokens from vehicles, and returns back a signed sequence that includes the token and the current time.
+The Time Server exists to inform ECUs about the current time in a cryptographically secure way, since many ECUs in a vehicle do not have a reliable source of time.
+The Time Server receives a list of tokens from vehicles, and returns back a list of signed records containing every token in the original list of tokens received and at least one instance of the current time.

 If the Time Server is used, it MUST conform to the following requirements: